 Certify Your Wildlife Habitat: Cover and Places to Raise Young

-Wildlife need cover to hide from predators, find rest, and raise their young.
+Wildlife need cover to escape bad weather, hide from predators, and find rest.
+Wildlife also need secure places to raise their young.
 Some of these places of cover offer all these protections for some wildlife while other wildlife will seek out different types of cover for their varied needs.
-Having a variety of native plants and abiotic features (rocks and dirt) will offer cover for many different types of wildlife.
+Having a variety of biotic features (such as native plants) and abiotic features (such as rocks and dirt) will offer cover for many different types of wildlife.

 Plant a wide variety of plants for a variety of cover:

 Create a rock garden or strategically place a broken flower pot or roofing tile as a "toad abode".

 Leave the leaves.
 That's right!
 Leave piles of natural materials such as leaves, dirt, rocks, mulch or logs for ground dwelling wildlife like lizards and rabbits.
 Dead trees or tree branches, which often have hollows birds and wildlife can nest or hide in, and also attract good food sources such as insects, mosses, lichens and fungi.

 Leave bare dirt somewhere on your property for Arizona's plethora of ground dwelling, solitary bees.

 Native plants that can withstand full sun offer butterflies a place to warm up.